Path-Check/safeplaces-dct-app/README.md

 View the [architecture diagram](docs/Private_Kit_Diagram.png) for a basic overview on the sequencing of generalized events and services that are used by Safe Paths.

+## WhiteLabeling

+PathCheck is building two versions of the application.
+One for location based contact tracing and one for bluetooth based contact tracing.
+Given that the same application cannot have both gps and bluetooth enabled for privacy considerations, we need be able to build two separate version of the app for distribution.

+We are following a white labeling strategy to accomplish this.
+That we have two build targets for each app which use the same codebase.
+Ideally using the same code across the products as possible.

 ## Developer Setup

 First, run the appropriate setup script for your system.
 This will install relevant packages, walk through Android Studio configuration, etc.